42Olu/md-tool/README.md

 * on the right side you can see function buttons:
   * [<] this will fill in all the metadata information from the last file you opened
-  * [>] this will write the current input metadata for all files in the directory of the current file
+  * [>] this will write the currently input metadata for all files in the directory of the current file
-  * [>>] this will write the current input metadata for all files in the directory of the current file and all its subdirectories
+  * [>>] this will write the currently input metadata for all files in the directory of the current file and all its subdirectories
-  * [>>>] this will write the current input metadata for all files in your opened working directory
+  * [>>>] this will write the currently input metadata for all files in your opened working directory
   * **WARNING:** these buttons can lead to already put in metadata being overwritten
 * the next two buttons are there to let you add/remove keywords and to let you edit your list of processes
 * the reset button empties the metadata of the currently opened file